wrightcameron/valheim-docker-server/README.md

 ## Volume

-Persistant data like admins, bans, map are stored in a volume.
+Persistent data like admins, bans, map are stored in a volume.
 By default Dockerfile creates this unnamed volume.
-With docker-compose this volume can be changed to a bindmount.
+With docker-compose this volume can be changed to a bind mount.

 ## Usage